5 Connecticut children, ages 8-17, dead after New York crash

 “It’s the unimaginable.
 Having to now make arrangements for five of your children to be buried is a very difficult thing for anyone — one child, never mind five that you’re going to have to now make arrangements for,” Conway said.

-Police said the vehicle crashed at about 12:20 a.m. and is under investigation.
-Derby is roughly 50 miles (80 km) north of Scarsdale.
+Police said the vehicle crashed at about 12:20 a.m. and the crash was under investigation.
+Derby is roughly 50 miles (80 kilometers) north of Scarsdale.